slutzo/saucepan/README.md

 on the command line.
 Obviously, that core needs to be in your resources/cores directory for that to work.

-Or, if you'd prefer to use the builtin cores that are provided with the Legends Ultimate, you can do that too!
+Or, if you'd prefer to use the built-in cores that are provided with the Legends Ultimate, you can do that too!
 Assuming that you have a really old firmware that still allows access to those cores.